 Valuing students’ informal skills means recognizing their individual value, motivating them and fighting against dropping out.
 It means valuing skills that grades do not recognize, such as listening, participation, motivation, curiosity, and the ability to keep trying.
 Through a gamification approach, Open Badges are a complementary approach to traditional education and motivate students by rewarding them for their learning.

-- Valuing “soft skills” useful for corporate life: Open Badges are a way to promote soft skills that are increasingly sought after by employers today.
+- To value “soft skills” useful for corporate life: Open Badges are a great way to promote soft skills that are increasingly sought after by employers today.
 According to the Skill Survey, 77% of employers consider “soft skills” to be more important than “hard skills”.
 Why?
 Because they are applicable in multiple careers, are proof of adaptability, and can be applied in various work situations (project management, teamwork, management, problem-solving).

 Since learning evolves over a lifetime, everyone now has the opportunity to display the acquisition of new skills.
 The continuous training of employees is thus a growing concern for companies.
 Providing employees with badges is a way to approach career management and employee development differently.

-Open Badges as Community Federators
+Using Open Badges as Community Federators

 Open Badges have become real connectors between people with similar commitments or interests.
 They create communities and bring together their members who interact via social networks, digital platforms or physical locations.